Most people know M-Shwari for that quick loan when you are in a fix, but did you know that M-Shwari is also a savings account?

 - A Lock Saving Account acts as a deterrent from spending the money you have saved.
 Though M-Shwari allows you to withdraw money from your Lock Account before the lock period is over at no cost, you need to make an application and then wait for 48 hours before your money is credited to the M-Shwari account.
 This protects your money from impulse spending.

-Download the #52WeekChallenge chart.
+Download the #52WeekChallenge chart below and start.

 Remember to tweet me a photo of your chart or M-Shwari text every Sunday.
 This is how we stay accountable!